Top 10 Best Dog Run Cables

 • Secure brass snaps

-• Suitable for medium to large dogs
+• Reliable for medium-large dogs

 Weakness

-• Limited cable length
+• Limited roaming distance

 4. jenico Heavy Duty Tie Out Cable Multiple Lengths